javieraviles/node-typescript-koa-rest/README.md

 It is as easy as go to the project folder and execute the command 'docker-compose up' once you have Docker installed, and both the postgreSQL server and the Adminer client will be running in ports 5432 and 8080 respectively with all the config you need to start playing around.

-If you use Docker natively, the host for the server which you will need to include in the ORM configuration file will be localhost, but if you were to run Docker in older Windows versions, you will be using Boot2Docker and probably your virtual machine will use your ip 192.168.99.100 as network adapter.
-This mean your database host will be the aforementioned ip and in case you want to access the web db client you will also need to go to http://19.168.99.100/8080
+If you use Docker natively, the host for the server which you will need to include in the ORM configuration file will be localhost, but if you were to run Docker in older Windows versions, you will be using Boot2Docker and probably your virtual machine will use your ip 192.168.99.100 as network adapter (if not, command `docker-machine ip` will tell you).
+This mean your database host will be the aforementioned ip and in case you want to access the web db client you will also need to go to http://192.168.99.100/8080

 ## Setting up the Database - ORM
 This API is prepared to work with an SQL database, using [TypeORM](https://github.com/typeorm/typeorm).
 In this case we are using postgreSQL, and that is why in the package.json 'pg' has been included.
 If you where to use a different SQL database remember to install the correspondent driver.